MHickey2/Wannabe-Healthy/README.md

 ### 5. Edit Blog     <a name="editblog"></a>

 As a logged in User you will be able to see the edit button below your submitted blogs, when you use the edit button you will be redirected to the edit blog page, where you can update your blog, when the form is completed the user will be redirected to the home page.
+The edit button will only be visible on posts that the logged in User has submitted.

 <br>